 These last two bits are most important for my academic aspirations as they are the prerequisites for effective scientific communication.
 In response, I took the initiative to learn dictation to code by voice, which mitigates my fine motor impairment and also happens to be very good speech therapy for me!
 Because of my speech impairment, the computer doesn’t register everything perfectly, but all of the commands are customizable, so I am able to choose the ones that register well for me.
-So I might just have to say super in order to write supercalifragilisticexpialidocious.
+For example, I might just have to say super in order to write supercalifragilisticexpialidocious.
 Along the way, I have dabbled in prompt engineering, where one designs an instruction for interpretation by a generative AI model.
 The first step was to create a “no-shot” prompt, where I just told ChatGPT to fix the misrecognitions in my text (of which there are many due to my speech impairment).
 However, I went further by also giving ChatGPT an example of my raw dictation with its many misrecognitions and then a clean version of what I had meant to say.
 The text I used for this example was the “rainbow passage”, which was used in my various speech therapy evaluations since it concisely encompasses all common sounds of the English language, in order for the therapist to determine what needs to be worked on.
 The idea of this latter “one-shot” prompt is to give the AI more context, so that it better knows what type of misrecognitions to expect from my raw dictation, and therefore output a more accurate rendition of what I had meant to say.
 After feeding the piece of text that I want fixed, my instruction, and the aforementioned examples into ChatGPT, it spits out a response in seconds for a fraction of a penny.
-The fact that this cutting-edge technology that I rely on originates from Silicon Valley makes me proud to be an American.
+The fact that this cutting-edge technology that I rely on originates from Silicon Valley makes me proud to be an American and allowed me to continue to actively participate in scientific research and communicating that research.

 The physical disability is not a worry because of the Americans with Disabilities Act.
-You don’t think about these things when you don’t need them, but I have found that most doors that I must pass are largely accessible through an electric press and I have a pass for priority parking near my destination.
+You do not think about these things when you do not need them, but I have found that most doors that I must pass are largely accessible through an electric press and I have a pass for priority parking near my destination.
 I really wanted to do my first flight since the stroke, for a school visit to UC Berkeley, independently.
-However, I was afraid of doing so, because airports are a place of constant bustle, at which my slower walking speed would not fly (no pun intended).
-But after this experience, I realized that I have no reason to be afraid.
+However, I was cautious about this because airports are a place of constant bustle, at which my slower walking speed would not fly (no pun intended).
+But after this experience, I realized that I have no reason to be concerned.
 I went to the check-in desk at the airport, told the person that I need wheelchair assistance, and then was wheeled into my seat on the airplane.
 I joke to my friends that I get through the TSA faster than anybody in this way because I am allowed to skip the line on my wheelchair.

 Because of my identity as a New American, with a global perspective on environmentalism and access to American disability resources, I am emboldened to pursue a career in sustainability.
+This sentence comes out of the blue.
+I think you can cut down on the facts on how you code, etc. in paragraph 7.
+This degree of detail is not needed and compromises your abilty to get back to your sustainability theme.